What is Child Protection Mediation?

 The Benefits of Child Protection Mediation

-Mediation is unique in that the resolution allows all parties to walk away with a win, whereas in the courts there’s often a clear winner and loser.
-It facilitates non-confrontational communication between families, foster parents, relatives, and others involved in the case.
-One of the key benefits of mediation is that it’s participatory and gives parents that opportunity to contribute to the conversation, process and resolution, often resulting in fresh perspectives and a solution that benefits all those involved—especially the children.
+Mediation is unique in that it allows all parties to walk away with a win.
+In contrast, court processes often result in a clear winner and loser.
+Mediation facilitates non-confrontational communication between families, foster parents, relatives, and others involved in the case.
+One benefit is that it’s participatory and gives parents that opportunity to contribute to the conversation, process and resolution.
+Involving the parents in the conversation leads to fresh perspectives and creative solutions that benefits all those involved.

 The benefits of child protection mediation include: